 1983 – 1986 - Earth Medicine Festivals – I organized large gatherings with teachers like Ellen White, Rosemary Gladstar, myself and other local teachers.

-1986 – 2008 - I began my Herbal Healing Journeys, a training program for budding herbalists.
-Over the years the following teachers have shared their wisdom with me and my students: Ryan Drum – herbs, seaweeds & wildcrafting, Michael Tierra – herbs & TCM, Dr. Philip Chambers – medical herbalism, Nancy Turner – Ethnobotany & herbal identification, Rosemary Gladstar – herbs & respect, Christopher Hobbs – herbal identification plus uses, Susun S. Weed – Wisewoman Ways, Bernard Jensen – Iridology, Nutrition, Skin Brushing & Slant Board, Ellen White – native use of local herbs.
-My course reflects the diverse teachings of everyone I have worked and studied with over the years.
+1986 – 2008 - We began our Herbal Healing Journeys, a training program for budding herbalists.
+Over the years the following teachers have shared their wisdom with us and our students: Ryan Drum – herbs, seaweeds & wildcrafting, Michael Tierra – herbs & TCM, Dr. Philip Chambers – medical herbalism, Nancy Turner – Ethnobotany & herbal identification, Rosemary Gladstar – herbs & respect, Christopher Hobbs – herbal identification plus uses, Susun S. Weed – Wisewoman Ways, Bernard Jensen – Iridology, Nutrition, Skin Brushing & Slant Board, Ellen White – native use of local herbs.
+Our course reflects the diverse teachings of everyone we have worked and studied with over the years.

 Dr. Ellen White, or Kwulasulwut (Many Stars) is a Coast Salish Elder, teacher, author, story-teller and medicine woman widely known for her dedication to education as key to social change and community building.
 Dr. White is a member of the Snuneymuxw First Nation in Nanaimo, B.C.
 In 2011 she was the recipient of The Order of B.C.
 Award and in 2016 Dr. White was added as a member to the Order of Canada for her work as Elder and community leader, and for her efforts to preserve the Hul'qumi'num language.